 Waterfront Sellers – Click here to view a list of waterfront seller mistakes to avoid and receive a custom written Waterfront Sellers’ eBook

-The State of Wisconsin has passed some very sweeping waterfront zoning changes that have drastically affect what waterfront owners can do when building on a waterfront lot or when making improvements to an existing waterfront home.
-So, it is very important to deal with an experienced waterfront Realtor and also, to check for yourself with the local zoning office if you are buying waterfront property and would like to make improvements.
+The State of Wisconsin has passed some very sweeping waterfront zoning changes over the past several years that have drastically affected what waterfront owners can do when building on a waterfront lot or when making improvements to an existing waterfront home.
+This is why, it is very important to deal with an experienced waterfront Realtor and also, to check for yourself with the local zoning office if you are buying waterfront property and would like to make improvements.

-Zoning rules can drastically affect the value of a waterfront property so again, be sure you use a well-informed waterfront Realtor and that you take the time to understand the State zoning rules as well as the local zoning rules when valuing waterfront property.
+Zoning rules can drastically affect the value of a waterfront property so again, whether you are a buyer or a seller, be sure to use a well-informed waterfront Realtor so you get the best possible avice.
+Not every Realtor has taken the time to understand the State waterfront zoning rules, as well as, local zoning ordinances and, as a result, may not understand the true value of a waterfront property.